captionpoint/CaptionPoint-Server/public/will.md

 Publish all the plays.
 ---
 ## HENRY:
+Yes, and not in some cheap quarto like those pirated versions…
+---
+## HENRY:
-Yes, and not in some cheap quarto like those pirated versions, our version, the real plays by William Shakespeare set down as they were done by us.
+*Our* version…the real plays by William Shakespeare set down as they were done by us.
 ---
 ## HENRY:
 But for everyone.